danborufka/danimator/README.md

 ![scr-danimator-examples-1](https://user-images.githubusercontent.com/8395474/27254790-489d37b6-5390-11e7-89e2-8a3765e140e5.gif)

-Start by importing a SVG like so:
+Start by importing an SVG like so:
 ```js
 Danimator.import(svg, options);
 ```